 Get a taste of the Great Vic and support the local communities who were set to host us in 2021.
 Rescheduled for March 2022, the Little Vic is a special 4-day volunteering adventure from Halls Gap to Great Western, that makes the most of a Great Vic route two years in the making.

 To help make it easy, we provide all our volunteers with free transport, meals and accommodation.

-Each day we travel to a new town, set up camp and help out more than 3,000 riders.
+Each day we travel to a new town, set up camp and help out up to 3,000 riders.

 There are great places to see and things to do everywhere we go – it’s a fantastic way to experience some beautiful parts of Victoria.

 When: Thursday 31 March – Sunday 3 April 2022

 “No matter what your age you’ll walk away from the Great Vic with heaps of new friends,

 new skills and memories that will last a life time.”

 There are so many ways you can help on the Little Vic – at the campsite, on the route or with logistics.
 Pick a fun role and join the volunteer community for 4 days of camping and camaraderie.

 Check out our position descriptions below, or use our handy flow chart to help you decide on your volunteering adventure.Register now